ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 When viewing an RTC image in power scale in a GIS environment, it may appear mostly or all black, and you may need to adjust the stretch to see features in the image.
 Often applying a stretch of 2 standard deviations, or setting the Min-Max stretch values to 0 and 0.3, will greatly improve the appearance of the image.
 You can adjust the stretch as desired to display your image to full advantage.
 Be aware that this does not change the actual pixel values.

 In some cases, it may be desirable to convert the actual pixel values to a different scale.
-Two other scales commonly used for SAR data are amplitude and dB.
+Two other scales commonly used for SAR data are amplitude and decibel (dB).

 ### Amplitude Scale

 Amplitude scale is the square root of the power scale values.
 This brightens the darker pixels and darkens the brighter pixels, narrowing the dynamic range of the image.
 In many cases, amplitude scale presents a pleasing grayscale display of RTC images.
 Amplitude scale works well for calculating log difference ratios (see [Change Detection Using RTC Data](#change-detection-using-rtc-data "Jump to Change Detection Using RTC Data section in document")).

-### dB Scale
+### Decibel (dB) Scale

-The dB scale is calculated by multiplying 10 times the Log10 of the power scale values.
+The decibel (dB) scale is calculated by multiplying 10 times the Log10 of the power scale values.
 This scale brightens the pixels, allowing for better differentiation among very dark pixels.
 When identifying water on the landscape, this is often a good scale to use; the water pixels generally remain very dark, while the terrestrial pixels are even brighter (see [Identifying Surface Water](#identifying-surface-water "Jump to Identifying Surface Water section in document")).

 This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance, and because it is in a log scale, it is not appropriate for all types of statistical analyses.